ScottLogic/blog/_posts/2024-09-17-terraform-vs-cdk.md

 }
 </code></pre>

+In fact, I’ve personally never seen it be used to create more than one resource.
+It seems like there should be an easier way of alternating resources with each environment, as using different environments is so common in cloud computing that it’s almost laughable that there isn’t an integrated environment argument for resource creation.

 It’s ironic that this is predominantly the main use for ‘count’ and most users hate it, yet in its 8 years as open source, no one came up with a better solution.

 However, I will admit that the well written documentation, and the sheer number of examples you can find online makes learning and solving problems in Terraform a lot easier than they could be.